usnistgov/MATS/docs/source/Fitting and Simulating isotopes and molecules not in HITRAN.rst

 HITRAN's focus is on atmospherically relevent molecules.
 This was the original focus of MATS, however recent feature development has allowed for adaption of to include non-HITRAN molecules.

 The example shows how to supplement the HITRAN isotope list and then use that in simulations and fits.
-This example uses Mercury as an examaple case `This example uses Mercury as an examaple case <https://github.com/usnistgov/MATS/tree/master/MATS/Examples/nonHITRAN_Molecules>`_.
+This example uses Mercury as an examaple case `This example uses Mercury as an example case <https://github.com/usnistgov/MATS/tree/master/MATS/Examples/nonHITRAN_Molecules>`_.

 Append to the HITRAN isotope list to include desired isotopes